Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Calculating the average return on a stock over the last 5 years.

-The above 2 tasks require complex calculation.
+The above 2 tasks require complex calculations.
 They cannot usually be expressed in simple instructions like adding 2 numbers, etc.

 Hence, in summary, Programming is a way to tell computers to do a specific task.